 This fattouche salad is so simple and delicious!
 Toasted pita bread is tossed with juicy tomatoes, cucumbers, and fresh herbs.
 And it's ready in 15 minutes!

-Fattouche salad is a Middle Eastern classic that's not as well known in western culture as is tabbouleh, though maybe it should be — it's just as delicious.
+Fattouche salad (also spelled "fattoush") is a Middle Eastern classic that's not as well known in western culture as the famous tabbouleh or baba ghanouj.
+Though maybe it should be — it's just as delicious.

-- ½ red bell pepper, finely diced
+- ½ red bell pepper finely diced

-- 2 to 3 scallions, minced
+- 3 scallions minced

-- ½ cup chopped fresh parsley
+- ½ cup fresh parsley chopped

 - 3 tablespoons extra-virgin olive oil

-- Juice of 1 lemon (about ¼ cup)
+- Juice of 1 lemon about ¼ cup

-- Salt and freshly ground pepper to taste
+- Salt and black pepper to taste

-Toast the pita breads in a 375º F. oven or toaster oven until golden and just beginning to become crisp, about 8 minutes.
+- Toast the pita breads in a 375º F. oven or toaster oven until golden and just beginning to become crisp, about 8 minutes.
 Carefully stir about halfway through.

-Combine the remaining ingredients in a serving bowl.
+- Combine the remaining ingredients in a serving bowl.
 Add the cut pita and toss again.
 Allow to stand for a few minutes so that the pita bits can soak up some of the flavors, then serve.